goruck/nilm/README.md

 8. Proceedings of the 8th International Conference on Energy Efficiency in Domestic Appliances and Lighting | A data management platform for personalised real-time energy feedback by David Murray and Jing Liao and Lina Stankovic and Vladimir Stankovic and Richard Hauxwell-Baldwin and Charlie Wilson and Michael Coleman and Tom Kane and Steven Firth.
 The REFIT dataset used in this project is is licensed under the Creative Commons Attribution 4.0 International Public License.
 9. GitHub | NILM by Lindo St. Angel
 10. GitHub | EmonLibCM by Trystan Lea, Glyn Hudson, Brian Orpin and Ivan Kravets.
+11. BERT4NILM: A Bidirectional Transformer Model for Non-Intrusive Load Monitoring by Zhenrui Yue, et. al.

 Please also see this project's companion Medium article [Energy Management Using Real-Time Non-Intrusive Load Monitoring](https://towardsdatascience.com/energy-management-using-real-time-non-intrusive-load-monitoring-3c9b0b4c8291).